 First things first: lead by example

-If you’re not used to talking about ethical fashion within your circle, begin by mentioning it casually as you would with that new series you’ve binge-watched.
+If you’re not used to talking about ethical fashion within your circle, begin by mentioning it casually (just as you would with that new series you’ve binge-watched).

-For example, you could share your excitement about that new brand you discovered, perhaps explaining how inspiring you find that it uses recycled materials.
+For example, share your excitement about that new brand you discovered, and maybe mention how inspiring you find their use of recycled materials.

-You can also give them sustainable presents and tell them why you’re obsessed with that brand or material (and they’ll definitely feel the difference in quality themselves!)
+You can also give sustainable presents to your loved ones, and tell them why you’re obsessed with that brand or material.
+They’ll definitely feel the difference in quality themselves!

-While some consumers spend hundreds of pounds on new fast fashion garments every month, some others only buy them because it’s all they can afford.
-Perhaps you can talk about the joys of thrifting, instead?
+Make sure you keep potential privileges in mind, too.
+Some consumers spend hundreds of pounds on new fast fashion garments every month, but some others only buy them because it’s more size-inclusive or it’s all they can afford.

 - Reduced waste